CarGurus Header

 What is the Genesis GV60?

-The Genesis GV60 is a mid-size luxury electric SUV, and was the first fully electric model from Genesis, Hyundai’s luxury arm.
-It plays rival to premium SUV competition such as the Audi Q4 E-Tron, BMW iX3, Jaguar i-Pace and Mercedes-Benz EQB.
+The GV60 is a mid-size luxury electric SUV, and was the first fully electric model from Genesis, the luxury division of Hyundai.
+It takes on premium-badged competition such as the Audi Q4 E-Tron, Mercedes-Benz EQB and Volvo EX40.

 Those are some very desirable cars, so how does it compete?
-Well, it’s based on the same underpinnings as the Hyundai Ioniq 5 and the Kia EV6, which on the face of it, might not sound like the most positive of starts when faced with premium competition.
-However, these are two of the most capable and likeable mid-size EVs around, and give the Genesis GV60 an incredibly solid base on which to work.
+Well, it’s based on the same underpinnings as the Hyundai Ioniq 5 and the Kia EV6, which on the face of it, might not sound like the most premium of starts.
+However, those are two of the most capable and likeable mid-size EVs around, and they give the GV60 an incredibly solid base on which to work.

 And how does the Genesis mark itself out?
-Well, it has an interior that's considerably plusher than you'll find in the products of its parent company, and sits perfectly comfortably within the premium market into which Genesis has thrust itself.
-It offers decent everyday practicality, a good driving experience, plenty of power, decent range and smart looks.
-Most of all, however, it offers one of the most unique and hassle-free buying and owning experiences anywhere in the car market, which might well be a massive draw for customers who are cash-rich but time-poor.
+It has an interior that's considerably plusher than you'll find in its mainstream Hyundai and Kia counterparts, and it feels totally at home in the premium market Genesis is targeting.
+It offers decent everyday practicality, a good driving experience, plenty of power, a competitive range and smart styling.
+Most of all, though, it offers one of the most distinctive and hassle-free buying and owning experiences anywhere in the car market – which could be a massive draw for customers who are cash-rich but time-poor.

 • Want to buy a second-hand GV60 from Genesis?
-Well, you do so in much the same way as you would a new one, by choosing the car you want to buy from Genesis’s used car website, and having it delivered by a personal assistant.
-If it’s less than five years old, you’ll still get the remainder of the warranty, servicing and breakdown package thrown in, making the GV60 an especially tempting nearly-new buy.
+Well, you do so in much the same way as you would a new one, by choosing the car you want from the Genesis used car website, then having it delivered by a personal assistant.
+If it’s still within the original coverage period, you will get the balance of the GV60’s Care Plan benefits – so it could be an especially tempting nearly-new buy.

-• One option box you should avoid ticking is the one for the ‘digital exterior mirror’.
-This replaces the two standard door mirrors with a pair of cameras facing backward, each of which is mated to a screen inside the car.
-Sounds fancy, but in practice these systems rarely work as well as standard mirrors, and at night time or in wet weather, they can make rearward visibility more tricky.
+• One option box you might think twice about is the digital side mirrors.
+These replace the two standard door mirrors with a pair of cameras facing backwards, each of which is mated to a screen inside the car.
+It sounds fancy, but in practice these systems rarely work as well as standard mirrors, and at night time or in wet weather, they can make rearward visibility more tricky.

-• Keep it simple with the GV60, and go for the entry-level single-motor model.
+• Keep it simple with the GV60: go for the entry-level single-motor model.
 It’s the most affordable, and you still get most of what makes the GV60 a good buy.
-Granted, it isn’t as much fun to drive as the Sport or Sport Plus versions, but it’s still a responsive and fast electric car.
-If buying used, it'll be called the Premium, or if buying brand new, or buying a used car built after the 2025 facelift, it'll be called the Pure.
-And if buying new, by selecting the cheapest model, you’ll have more money left over to spend on those expensive options packs.
+Granted, it isn’t as much fun to drive as the all-wheel drive versions, but it’s still a responsive and fast electric car.
+If you’re looking at earlier used examples, this entry-level version is called Premium; after the 2025 facelift it was renamed Pure.
+And if you’re buying new, by selecting the cheapest model you will have more money left over should you want to add optional extras.

-• If, of course, you’re after a true performance EV, then the Sport Plus - renamed as the Performance during the 2025 facelift - is the only way to go.
-Its ballistic pace sets it among some of the quickest electric cars out there.
-Choose the optional suspension upgrade (this was made standard by the facelift), and you’ll curb the slight jitteriness the 21-inch wheels add to the ride quality, too.
+• If, of course, you’re after a true performance EV, then the Sport Plus – renamed as the Performance during the 2025 facelift – is the only way to go.
+Its ballistic pace sets it among some of the quickest electric cars on sale.
+Choose the electronically controlled suspension (optional on earlier cars but standardised as part of the 2025 facelift) and you’ll curb the slight jitteriness the 21-inch wheels add to the ride quality, too.

 Alex Robbins